-Your hairstylist should see and touch your hair before picking up the scissors.
+Your hairstylist or Barber should see and touch your hair before picking up the scissors.

 It is important for the stylist to see how your hair looks currently, how you style it now and to check out your hair’s growth patterns before she starts cutting.